Jeff-Bouchard/hub.docker.com/doc/CRYPTOGRAPHIC-SECURITY.md

 #### /dev/random (Used by Privateness)
 ```
 Behavior: Blocks when entropy pool depleted
-Security: Cryptographically secure (always)
+Security: Cryptographically secure under standard Linux RNG assumptions once properly initialised
 Use case: Cryptographic keys, signatures, critical operations
 ```

 #### /dev/urandom (DISABLED in Privateness)
 ```
 Behavior: Never blocks (returns data even when depleted)
-Security: Potentially weak when pool depleted
+Security: Considered suitable for cryptographic use after initialisation in mainstream Linux guidance; this project disables it by policy to avoid accidental misuse when entropy is low
-Use case: Non-critical randomness (NOT for crypto)
+Use case: Non-critical randomness (NOT for crypto in this stack)
 ```

 **Privateness disables /dev/urandom** to prevent accidental use of weak randomness.